Openbox

 Openbox is a free, stacking window manager for the X Window System, licensed under the GNU General Public License.
 Originally derived from Blackbox 0.65.0 (a C++ project), Openbox has been completely re-written in the C programming language and since version 3.0 is no longer based upon any code from Blackbox.
 Since at least 2010, it has been considered feature complete, bug free and a completed project.
 Occasional maintenance is done to keep it working, but only if needed.

 Openbox is designed to be small, fast, and fully compliant with the Inter-Client Communication Conventions Manual (ICCCM) and Extended Window Manager Hints (EWMH).
 It supports many features such as menus by which the user can control applications or which display various dynamic information.

 Openbox is the standard window manager in LXDE, and often set as the default for LXQt.
-It is used in Linux distributions such as BunsenLabs, GreenBANG, Lubuntu, Trisquel and Manjaro.
+It is used in Linux distributions such as BunsenLabs, Lubuntu, Trisquel and Manjaro.

 The creator and primary author of Openbox is Dana Jansens of Carleton University in Ottawa, Ontario, Canada.